-There are many distinctive as well as common challenges faced by orthopedic surgeons over and again.
+There are many distinctive as well as common practice challenges faced by orthopedic surgeons over and again.
 These encounters mainly hinder their business cycle, and sometimes you may also find orthopedic healthcare units closing down.
-Challenges like rising or unavailability of implants and its costs, healthcare reform implementation and a clean revenue cycle in the form of error-free medical billing and coding that amplifies the reimbursement rates.
+Challenges like rising or unavailability of implants and their costs, healthcare reform implementation, and a clean revenue cycle in the form of error-free medical billing and coding that amplifies the reimbursement rates.

-When we talk about the orthopedics field its main role is in patient care.
+When we talk about the orthopedics field its main role is inpatient care.
 But, professionals working today are undergoing changes in their working environment and autonomy.
-Orthopedic surgeons and facilities can look very well look forward to this ongoing phenomenon as the ability to serve and help increasing numbers of our patients.
+Orthopedic surgeons and facilities can look very well look forward to this ongoing phenomenon as the ability to serve and help an increasing the number of our patients.

-Here are few critical but common challenges facing orthopedics and how you can overcome these obstacles.
+Here are a few critical but Common Practice challenges facing orthopedics and how you can overcome these obstacles:

 Are Implants Costly?

 A big area of concern related to the revenue cycle management of orthopedics in surgery centers is the implant costs and reimbursement rates.

 Numerous procedures that we could perform and probably save the patient and insurance company money; like the open reduction internal fixation of a distal radius fracture, as of now are not possible at many centers in the United States.
 Also, some of the insurers will not pay for implants and pay only the facility fee.
 Very often, the total amount is less than the cost of the implants, making these procedures impossible to perform from a financial perspective.

 Expensive implants that surgeons want to use are also a burden to profitable orthopedics.
 And experts in the field see this as a significant challenge not only for a solitary orthopedic facility but to many centers.